-In contrast to previous years (e.g. 2012-2013, where there was substantial fire damage and extreme cattle damage), the current 2013-2014 surveys reported no evidence of fire damages in any areas and, although a few cattle were sighted in some areas, their numbers were severely reduced and grazing damage was substantially reduced from previous years.
-Indeed, there was no evidence of 'extreme' or 'high' grazing pressures (unlike previous years).
+In contrast to earlier years (e.g. 2012-2013, where there was substantial fire damage and extreme cattle damage), the past four surveys (2013-2014, 2014-2015, 2015-2016, 2016-2017) have reported no evidence of fire damage in any areas.
+Furthermore, although the previous four seasons have shown some evidence of cattle damage (e.g. 'low' or 'patchy' grazing pressure), there was no evidence of any cattle damage during the 2016-2017 wet season.

-Surveys during 2014-2015 wet season showed that Sarga spp. and Triodia spp. were the most abundant feeding grasses present in the Gouldian finch breeding and feeding habitats.
-Furthermore, another 5 grasses (including the grazing-sensitive Alloteropsis) used by Gouldian finches were observed in higher proportions in 2014-2015 than during the previous 2013-2014 vegetation surveys.
+Similar to previous years, surveys during 2016-2017 wet season showed that Sarga spp. and Triodia spp. were the most abundant feeding grasses present in the Gouldian finch breeding and feeding habitats.
+In particular, the Sarga spp. (sorghum) dominated, often making up between 67-89% of the grasses available to Gouldian finches.
+Sarga species are also the most common seeding grass available to Gouldian finches in other nearby localities.
+Another 5 grasses (including the grazing-sensitive Alloteropsis) used by Gouldian finches were also located, albeit in much lower densities.

 Detailed phenology assessments of the Gouldian finch feeding grasses revealed that Sorghum spp. and Triodia spp. were the most prominent grass species observed flowering and seeding in the areas.
 In contrast, the grazing-sensitive Alloteropsis semialata and Heteropogon triticeus were much less common, and few of these plants were observed seeding.